wazo-platform/wazo-doc/source/administration/provisioning/adv_configuration.rst

   wrong device will be provisioned)

 For technical information about why other devices are not supported, you can look at `this issue
-<https://projects.wazo.community/issues/5107>`_  on the XiVO bug tracker.
+<https://projects.wazo.community/issues/5107>`_  on the Wazo bug tracker.

 .. _provd-security: